gearboxxsv/UASChecklist/README.md

 # UASChecklist
-This library contains datasets for Drone pilot training  curated by the UAST.
+This library contains datasets curated by the Technology Exploration Group.
 Developers building toolsets can link to the OpenAPI formatted configuration file with one link and leverage the system assets into their application free of charge.

 # How To Use
 ### Quick-Start URLs